r-grandorder/tri-hermes/src/Lostbelt/ayylmao.md

 I believe he's an existence referred to as a shijiexian.
 However, as long as he remains a corpse, his Master won't be supplying him with magical energy.

-So Zhang Jia had little choice but to create an alter ego of himself, while erasing its self-awareness as an alter ego at the same time.
+So Zhang Jiao had little choice but to create an alter ego of himself, while erasing its self-awareness as an alter ego at the same time.
 For it would lose its sense of self should it gain awareness of its status as an alter ego, putting it at risk of annihailation.

 Even if the assassination plan should succeed, even if he should fall in the final battle...